 Scentury: What is the earliest scent you can recall?

 HIEN LE: A freshly mown lawn.
 I grew up in Berlin without a garden.
 But our uncle in Belgium had a house with a small garden, and we often visited him.
 I woke up one morning and there was a very special smell, because he had just mown the lawn.
 I immediately asked him what it was I could smell.
-I still love that smell today.
+Even today I love that smell.
 For me, it evokes cleanliness and tidiness — and it’s also the smell of summertime.

 SC: You were born in Laos.
 Do you have memories of that country?

 HL: I was only one year old when we moved to Germany.
 I have a few images in my mind’s eye but I cannot say whether they are my own memories or vestiges of ones my parents talked to me about.

 SC: Have you ever been back to Laos?